5HT/phd.5ht.co/README.md

 FORMAL SYSTEM ONE
 =================

-Runtime environment, system of formal languages and base libraries for programming, theorem proving and formal philosophy.
+Formal runtime environment, system of formal languages and their base libraries for programming, theorem proving and formal philosophy.

 Monography.PDF
 --------------